w3c/wai-tutorials/source/page-structure/regions.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-### Search
+## Search

-{:.ex}
+Use the WAI-ARIA `role` attribute with the value `search` to identify the main search function of the website that typically appears in the header of all web pages.
+This is not intended for identifying other search funcationality that only appears on individual web pages, such as searching for an entry in a database.

-The search region refers to the “search tool” of the website.
-There is no dedicated HTML5 element to use for this region but it can be marked up using the WAI-ARIA `role` attribute with the value `search`.
 The element with the `search` role should include the input field as well as the search button and other search options.
 The example below uses the `search` role on a `<div>` element.

 {::nomarkdown}
 <%= sample_start %>